 Benefits of Energy Saving and Reductions of CO2 Emissions

 Third-party verification completed Osaka Gas underwent a third-party review by Bureau Veritas Japan Co., Ltd.

 The Daigas Group has proposed and sold various products that can help reduce CO2 emissions and thereby contribute to the curbing of climate change.
 Those products include the “Ene-Farm” fuel cell and the “Eco-Jozu” highly energy efficient water heater, both for residential use.
 Marketed for commercial and industrial use were gas cogeneration systems, gas absorption chiller, gas engine heat pump (GHP) and natural gas vehicle (NGV).
-CO2 emissions at the end of FY2020 declined by a cumulative total of 3.63 million tons from the base year of FY2009 thanks to the introduction of these products.
+The introduction of these devices (cumulative sales) contributed to a reduction of approximately 3.78 million tons of emissions in FY2022.